Most B2B articles have a pattern.

 Zylo is a SaaS management tool and they do so well at it.
 But, on the blog front, they could do more in terms of making their content product-led.

-For instance, product screenshots (or the lack of them) in their pieces:
+For instance, product screenshots in their pieces:

 As with many B2B brands, there’s hardly any mention of their product up until the conclusion of the content with a non-contextual CTA: